gomorpheus/morpheus-apidoc/source/includes/_deployments.md

 }
 ```

 This endpoint will create a new deployment version that is ready to have files uploaded to it.
-The default type is `file`, which has files directly [uploaded](#upload-a-deployment-file) via morpheus.
+The default type is `file`, which has files directly [uploaded](#upload-a-deployment-file) via Morpheus.
 Alternatively, the type `git` or `fetch` can be used to just point to a repository or remote url.

 ### HTTP Request